hursey013/balance-bot/README.md

       - "8000:8000"
 ```

-Each target can point at a stateful Apprise configuration entry via `appriseConfigKey` (recommended for long-lived destinations like each kid's device bundle) or provide a list of inline `appriseUrls` for quick one-off routing.
-Mix and match as needed—Balance Bot will call Apprise with whichever option you supply per target.
-Use `"*"` in `accountIds` when a notification should be sent for every account.
+Targets can point to named Apprise configs (great for “Elliot’s iPad + phone” bundles) or list URLs right in place for quick experiments.
+Feel free to mix both styles—Balance Bot will happily use whatever you provide.
+Drop a `"*"` into `accountIds` when a target should hear about every account you’re tracking.

 ## Configuration Reference